 Defining “International” in Overseas Careers

-Before you start search for an overseas career you need to define what you are really looking for.
+Before you start the search for an overseas career you need to define what you are really looking for.
 The way you work internationally will depend on your personal situation and interests.
 So-called overseas careers come in all sizes, shapes and forms.
 You can be surprised to realize that in fact, more than 70% of all overseas careers are located in the United States.

 Here are some categories of overseas careers based on primary location with examples of employers within those categories: